data-integrations/google-cloud/docs/BigQueryTable-batchsource.md

 Temporary data will be deleted after it has been read.
 If it is not provided, a unique bucket will be created and then deleted after the run finishes.

+**Enable Querying Views**: Whether to allow querying views.
+Since BigQuery views are not materialized by default, querying them may have a performance overhead.

+**View Materialization Project**: The project name where the View should be materialized.
+Defaults to the same project in which the view is located.

+**View Materialization Dataset**: The dataset in the specified project where the view should be materialized.
+Defaults to the same dataset in which the view is located.

 **Service Account File Path**: Path on the local file system of the service account key used for authorization.
 Can be set to 'auto-detect' when running on a Dataproc cluster.
 When running on other clusters, the file must be present on every node in the cluster.